Solon

 Solon divided society into four classes to balance political power in Athens.
 These classes were based on the economic power and income of the citizens:

-• Hippeis: Rich farmers, those who could afford to serve as horsemen in war, hence the Knights of Athenian society.
+- Hippeis: Wealthy farmers, those who could afford to serve as horsemen in war—hence the “Knights” of Athenian society.

-• Zeugitai: Middle-class farmers, those who typically served as infantry soldiers.
+- Zeugitai: Middle-class farmers, typically serving as infantry soldiers.

-To balance these classes, that possessed the character of the castes still present in Hindu lands today, Solon also made political participation class-based.
-The richest class could run for the highest government posts, but lower classes could also play a certain role in politics.
-Thus, Solon tried to ensure that not only the rich but also the wider societal elements related to the basic nature of providing for Athens participated in governance.
+To balance these classes—which carried the character of castes still present in Hindu lands today—Solon also made political participation class-based.
+The richest could run for the highest government posts, but lower classes were also given a certain role in politics.
+Thus, Solon tried to ensure that not only the rich but also the wider societal elements, related to the basic nature of providing for Athens, participated in governance.

-Solon also gave the people a direct say in the justice system by establishing popular courts called Heliaia which could oppose the decisions of the Areopagus, a council of nine typically made up of Athens most foremost citizens; additionally, he gave citizens the right to sue anyone, including the rulers of the state.
-Citizens could now oversee the implementation of the laws and participate in the trials.
+Solon also gave the people a direct say in the justice system by establishing popular courts called Heliaia, which could oppose the decisions of the Areopagus—a council of nine typically made up of Athens' foremost citizens.
+Additionally, he gave citizens the right to sue anyone, including rulers of the state.
+Citizens could now oversee the implementation of laws and participate in trials.

 Solon revised the laws in force in Athens and drafted a new constitution.
 This constitution had a structure that balanced the rights of all classes in Athens according to the weight of their role.
-Solon's reform aimed to achieve justice in Athens.
-The laws were designed to protect everyone's interests, and Solon forbade them to be changed for ten years to ensure that they would remain valid for a long time.
+Solon’s reform aimed to achieve justice in Athens.
+The laws were designed to protect everyone’s interests, and Solon forbade them from being changed for ten years to ensure they would remain valid for a long time.

-In addition, craftsmanship and trade reforms were encouraged to improve the economic welfare of the poor and to enable them to have their own ways of living.
+In addition, craftsmanship and trade were encouraged to improve the economic welfare of the poor and to enable them to earn a living independently.

 LATER YEARS

-After implementing his reforms, Solon announced that he would stay away from Athens for ten years in order to observe the reforms taking hold.
-He also wished to be unavailable to be threatened or bribed into altering any aspect.
-During this time, Solon visited various countries, such as Egypt where he met the Pharaoh Amasis II, and he engaged in trading once more.
-When he returned home after leaving Athens, he did not see his reforms fully implemented.
+After implementing his reforms, Solon announced that he would stay away from Athens for ten years to observe how the reforms would take hold.
+He also wished to make himself unavailable to threats or bribes that could alter any aspect of his laws.
+During this time, Solon visited various countries, such as Egypt, where he met the Pharaoh Amasis II, and he engaged once more in trade.
+When he returned home, he found that his reforms had not been fully implemented.

-Despite Solon's reforms, internal strife continued in Athens and the tyranny of Peisistratos began.
-Instead of cooperating on these reforms, all classes found their personal interests to be thwarted; they were unable to see the general benefit of the reforms to Athens itself, which was rapidly growing in power and influence.
+Despite Solon’s reforms, internal strife continued in Athens, and the tyranny of Peisistratos began.
+Instead of cooperating on the reforms, all classes felt their personal interests were being thwarted.
+They were unable to see the general benefit of the reforms to Athens itself, which was rapidly growing in power and influence.

-When Solon returned to Athens in his old age, he had also found that his reforms had not been fully implemented.
-He moved against Peisistratos abuse of powers, protesting until the end and creating an impassé between the two to tell the populace to resist whatever he did.
-Regardless, ultimately out of respect, Peisistratos remained faithful to the general outlines of Solon's laws and preserved most of his reforms, which persisted in Athens until the end of its’ independence.
-During this period, he remained in the background in the city state, but continued to be held as a sage whose ideas and advice were sought by those in need.
+When Solon returned to Athens in his old age, he found that his reforms had still not been fully realized.
+He moved against Peisistratos’ abuse of power, protesting until the end and creating an impasse between the two, urging the populace to resist whatever Peisistratos did.
+Nevertheless, out of respect, Peisistratos remained faithful to the general outlines of Solon’s laws and preserved most of his reforms, which persisted in Athens until the end of its independence.
+During this period, Solon remained in the background of the city-state but continued to be held as a sage whose ideas and advice were sought by those in need.

-Although the exact year of Solon's death is not known, it is estimated that he died around 558 BC.
-Even after his death, the Athenian people held him in high esteem and Solon was considered a cornerstone in the development of Athenian democracy.
-His reforms laid the foundation for the democratic system that followed the tyranny of Peisistratos and became one of the most important symbols of justice, law and social order in Athens for centuries.
+Although the exact year of Solon’s death is not known, it is estimated that he died around 558 BC.
+Even after his death, the Athenian people held him in high esteem.
+Solon was considered a cornerstone in the development of Athenian democracy.
+His reforms laid the foundation for the democratic system that followed the tyranny of Peisistratos and became one of the most important symbols of justice, law, and social order in Athens for centuries.

-Solon became so legendary that many of his sayings were directly inscribed into the Temple of Apollo at Delphi.
+Solon became so legendary that many of his sayings were directly inscribed in the Temple of Apollo at Delphi.

 FOUNDATIONS OF DEMOCRACY

-His laws and reforms formed the cornerstones of Athenian democracy, and these reforms continued to have an impact on the Greek world and the world at large for centuries.
-Solon, on the one hand, limited the power of the aristocratic class and granted political rights to a wider mass of people, while on the other hand, he attached great importance to the preservation of social balance.
-Therefore, his reforms were neither fully democratic nor aristocratic.
+His laws and reforms formed the cornerstones of Athenian democracy and continued to influence the Greek world and beyond for centuries.
+Solon, on one hand, limited the power of the aristocracy and granted political rights to a wider mass of people.
+On the other hand, he placed great importance on the preservation of social balance.
+Therefore, his reforms were neither fully democratic nor fully aristocratic.
 However, this balance paved the way for the preservation of social peace and the development of a democratic structure in Athens.

 Solon laid the foundations of Athenian democracy, especially by strengthening the popular assembly and the courts.
-His reforms were further developed centuries later by Kleisthenes and Pericles, and a full democratic system was established in Athens.
-This process initiated by Solon was later taken as an example by many city-states in the Greek world.
+His reforms were later expanded by Kleisthenes and Pericles, and a full democratic system was established in Athens.
+This process initiated by Solon was later taken as an example by many other city-states in the Greek world.

 RULE OF LAW

 His reforms were based on the rule of law and the provision of justice.
-His adjustments to the legal system aimed to ensure both the participation of the people in governance and the equal distribution of justice.
+His adjustments to the legal system aimed to ensure both public participation in governance and the equal distribution of justice.
 This served as a model for the developing judicial system of Athens.
-Eventually, Solon's understanding of justice and equality became an important reference point in the philosophy of law in later periods.
+Eventually, Solon’s understanding of justice and equality became an important reference point in the philosophy of law in later periods.

-In the all-important Athenian prytaneia where important individuals assembled, his laws were inscribed on cylinders known as axons.
+In the all-important Athenian prytaneia, where prominent individuals assembled, his laws were inscribed on cylinders known as axones.

-Being wide in scope and understanding, his ideas and reforms had great influence beyond the Greek world.
-The Roman Empire and later European legal systems were influenced by Solon's laws.
+Wide in scope and vision, his ideas and reforms had great influence beyond the Greek world.
+The Roman Empire and later European legal systems were influenced by Solon’s laws.
 In addition, his democratic principles played an important role in the development of modern legal and political philosophy.

-Solon's name has been revered in Athens and throughout the Greek world for centuries.
-Athenians saw him as a symbol of justice, wisdom and balanced government.
-His reforms are considered to be the first step in the processes that ushered in the golden age of Athens and have been emulated by many philosophers, thinkers and legislators throughout history.
+Solon’s name has been revered in Athens and throughout the Greek world for centuries.
+Athenians saw him as a symbol of justice, wisdom, and balanced government.
+His reforms are considered the first step in the processes that ushered in the Golden Age of Athens and have been emulated by philosophers, thinkers, and legislators throughout history.

-He is honored with statues in Athens and his name is among the most important leaders in Greek history.
-His legacy is centered around the principles of democratic values, social justice and the rule of law, which have left a lasting mark on both Ancient Greek and world history thereafter.
+He is honored with statues in Athens, and his name is counted among the most important leaders in Greek history.
+His legacy centers on the principles of democratic values, social justice, and the rule of law, which left a lasting mark on both Ancient Greek and world history.

-Solon's story is one of the best examples of how a statesman can influence society not only in his own time but also in the future.
-His reforms were based on justice and social balance and reshaped the political and social structure of Athens, but also set a precedent for all of European civilization and beyond.
+Solon’s story is one of the best examples of how a statesman can influence society not only in his own time but also in the future.
+His reforms, based on justice and social balance, reshaped the political and social structure of Athens—and also set a precedent for all of European civilization and beyond.
 For this reason, Solon continues to be remembered as one of the most important and respected figures in Athenian history.

 BIBLIOGRAPHY